ncompass/super-simple-cookie-bar/readme.txt

 == Description ==

-A super simple wordpress plugin implementing a super simple cookie notice powered by Osana.
+A super simple wordpress plugin implementing a super simple cookie notice powered by Osano.

 Features:

-* Lightweight and simple cookie notice powered by Osana
+* Lightweight and simple cookie notice powered by Osano
 * Several configurable themes and positions
 * Configurable message, learn more link and button text
 * WPML Support